Logan TUBACHRISTMAS Details

 Registration

-In-person registration will be held in the Green Canyon High School choir room (2960 North Wolfpack Way, North Logan, UT 84341) at 10:30 am that morning.
+In-person registration will be held at LionHeart Hall at 12:00 pm that afternoon.
 Once a participant has registered and payed for fees, it is not necessary to stay until the rehearsal.
 It is okay to leave and return for the rehearsal.

 For a popup online registration form, CLICK HERE